gandhi56-zz/lianshell/README.md

 3. Sequential execution of multiple processes.
 4. Redirection of output from a process to a file.
 5. Run processes in the background.
+6. Grammar checks for output redirection and pipe instructions.

 ## Issues
 2. Implement piping of output from one program to another.